BloxDev-Hub/BloxDev-Hub/README.md

 ## It's simple

 Here, in the documents, we are going to post articles about developing in general, scripting tutorials? check, good modules? check, basically you can make articles about anything that you think that will help users to expand their knowledge.
+I hope we can help you.